 Your ATV provides storage for the owner's manual so you'll have it with you for easy reference.
-Store your owner's manual (1) in the plastic document bag under of the seat (2).
+Store your owner's manual (1) in the plastic document bag on the underside of the seat (2).

-The owner's manual and spare fuses (3) should be stored in the plastic document bag (4).
+The owner's manual and spare fuse (3) should be stored in the plastic document bag (4) and fastened with the rubber band (5).

-Be careful not to flood this area when washing your ATV or riding through water.
+Be careful not to flood this area when washing your ATV.